gooddata/gooddata-ui/docs/ht_create_your_first_visualization.md

 This tutorial will guide you through the process of creating your first smart application using Facebook’s `create-react-app` tool and will show you the GoodData UI SDK in action.

-When you complete this tutorial, you will be able to display various measures and charts from the [GoodSales demo project](https://secure.gooddata.com/#s=/gdc/projects/la84vcyhrq8jwbu4wpipw66q2sqeb923%7CprojectDashboardPage%7C/gdc/md/la84vcyhrq8jwbu4wpipw66q2sqeb923/obj/33807%7Caa0fb2c4d399) within the context of your React application.
+When you complete this tutorial, you will be able to display various measures and charts from the [GoodSales // TODO REMOVE! demo project](https://secure.gooddata.com/#s=/gdc/projects/la84vcyhrq8jwbu4wpipw66q2sqeb923%7CprojectDashboardPage%7C/gdc/md/la84vcyhrq8jwbu4wpipw66q2sqeb923/obj/33807%7Caa0fb2c4d399) within the context of your React application.

 ## Step 1.
 Get create-react-app